We often overlook our ear health, but our ears are crucial, not only for hearing, but also for maintaining our balance.

 Your doctor may suggest using ear drops regularly to maintain the amount of earwax in your ears.

 Earwax darkens the longer it stays in your ear.
-It darkens due to the dirt and dusts it collects and prevents reaching your eardrum.
+It darkens due to the dirt and dust it collects, preventing it from reaching your eardrum.

 Fresh earwax is usually yellow or light orange.